ZangEldor/CouponVerse/README.md

 ![תמונה](https://github.com/user-attachments/assets/3ee4a530-ad48-45c1-831c-9b9d87a85aaa)
-CouponVerse, is a complete solution to all your coupons needs.
+CouponVerse is the complete android app solution for all your coupons needs.
+Co-Created with Dor Sror

 ##Features
 - Products Recommendation ML Model (trained from scratch)
 - Coupons AI text analyzer